hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03d-Online.md

 </figure>

-In the above screenshot, which is derived from the example detailed later in this page, we selected some files using the first button (which is an `<input type="file" multiple.../>`),then we used the second button (which is an `<input type="file" webkitdirectory>`) to select a directory that contained 11 files.
+In the above screenshot, which is derived from the example detailed later in this page, we selected some files using the first button (which is an `<input type="file" multiple.../>`), then we used the second button (which is an `<input type="file" webkitdirectory>`) to select a directory that contained 11 files.
 We then dragged and dropped some other images to the drop zone.
 Each time, thumbnails were displayed.
 Both methods (file selector or drag and drop) produced the same result.

 __Idea: reuse the same code for reading image files and displaying thumbnails__